Algae eater fish are always popular because nobody likes an aquarium covered in algae.

-While Ghost Shrimp aren’t as effective at removing algae as Cherry or Amana Shrimp, it definitely won’t hurt to throw a few in your tank.
+While Ghost Shrimp aren’t as effective at eating algae as Cherry or Amana Shrimp, it definitely won’t hurt to throw a few in your tank.

 Their clear bodies and tiny size make for an interesting addition, especially since they cost next to nothing.

 They may even breed if they find your setup to their liking!